elewites/SQL-Registration-System/README.md

 Once all is set, you are good to go, and can run the python script in your command line.

-### Alternatively
+### Main.exe file
-Alternatively you can try dowloading the main.exe file
-- clicking on it should run automatically if you have python installed

-(doing this might run the app without having the need to install dependencies but I am not sure)

-You could try both, first without installing the dependencies and then with if it does not work the first time

-- This `.exe` file was created using the package [pyinstaller](https://pyinstaller.org/en/stable/) so it is safe to use (in case your machine gives you any warnings)
+- This `.exe` file was created using the package [pyinstaller](https://pyinstaller.org/en/stable/)
-- however if you will make changes to the script (specifically database credentials), this option is not best as those changes will not be reflected in the `main.exe` file
-- **And most importantly, you must always run the `sql` script first in order to instantiate the database in your local machine**
+- With the aforementioned setup in place, executing the main.exe file will seamlessly launch the application, eliminating the need for manual command line execution upon each use.